prashanth5192/WD-40/README.md

 This folder keeps the rust off my coding skills.
 Using Git for bookkeeping.
-Timeline for Coding Practise:\n
+Timeline for Coding Practise:<br />
-September 5th 2019 - Git Setup on Chameleon Cloud\n
+September 5th 2019 - Git Setup on Chameleon Cloud<br />